halforbit/data-stores/docs/quick-start.md

 # Quick Start

 Let's store and retrieve some data using local storage.

+Everything you see here can be done by referencing the `Halforbit.DataStores` nuget package.

 First, we will define the data we want to store as a simple **data class**: